 I will never try to sell you something that is not needed or would not benefit you.
 It’s more than strictly business with me.
 I like to build lasting relationships based on trust, honesty, and having my clients best interests in mind.

 I do not.
-If I did then we would be contending with those who have terrible equipment, no experience, stream music from youtube (yes – with ads), and play what they want to hear.
+If I did then I would be placing myself in the same arena with those who have terrible equipment, no experience, stream music from youtube (yes – with ads), and play what they want to hear.
+No thank you.